finmath/finmath-lib/README.md

 Extensions
 -------------------------------------

 The finmath-lib-cuda-extensions implement the RandomVariableInterface via Cuda GPU code.
-This allows to perofrm Monte-Carlo simulations on the GPUs with a minimal change: a replacement of the random variable factory.
+This allows to perform Monte-Carlo simulations on the GPUs with a minimal change: a replacement of the random variable factory.

-The finmath-lib-automaticdifferentiation-extentions implmenet the RandomVariableInterface via an AAD enabled version.
-This allows to access automatic differentiations with a minial change: a replacement of the random variable factory.
+The finmath-lib-automaticdifferentiation-extensions implement the RandomVariableInterface via an AAD enabled version.
+This allows to access automatic differentiations with a minimal change: a replacement of the random variable factory.

 Coding Conventions